 Rubber stiffness is a trade-off that has to be just right.
 Too stiff and it doesn’t act as a good shock absorber and it wears out quickly.
 Too soft and it bounces too much and the 10lb and 15lb bumpers will taco and break.

-One unique thing that Fringe did to help the situation with the steel hubs was use a softer rubber just around the steel hub.
+One unique thing that Fringe did to help the situation with the steel inserts was use a softer rubber just around the steel insert.
 This acts as a shock absorber.